 If not treated, PDA may lead to long-term lung damage.
 It can also damage the blood vessels in the lungs.
 But this is not common because most children will have been treated for their PDA before the lungs and blood vessels get damaged.

 Living with PDA

-If your baby is discharged home before having a repair procedure, you will be shown how to feed and give medicine to your baby.
+If your child is discharged home before having a repair procedure, you will be shown how to feed and give medicine to your child.
 You will also be taught what symptoms to report to your child's healthcare provider.

-When your child is discharged after the PDA repair, you may give pain medicine such as acetaminophen or ibuprofen to keep your child comfortable.
+When your child is discharged after the PDA repair, you may give them pain medicine such as acetaminophen or ibuprofen to keep them comfortable.
 Your child's cardiac team will talk about pain control before your child goes home.

 Often infants who fed poorly before surgery have more energy once they recover.
 They begin to eat better and gain weight faster.

 Within a few weeks after surgery, older children are often fully recovered and able to do normal activities.

 You will get other instructions from your child's cardiac team and the hospital staff.

 In premature infants, the outlook after PDA surgical repair depends on gestational age and overall health.

 In children born full-term, early diagnosis and repair of PDA lets them live normal, healthy lives.
 Activity levels, appetite, and growth should return to normal.
 Your child's cardiologist may advise that your child take antibiotics to prevent infection in the heart lining and valves (bacterial endocarditis).